philtherobot/charge/README.md

 - Change the source file's name at every generation, or every X generations (like "f1" to "f10" then cycle back).
 - Since the main script knows it changed the source file, it could launch it with the "force compilation" option (-f).

 Charge cannot reliably handle multiple invocations of the same script at the same time that would result in a compilation.
-The mutiple executing `charge` invocations will all try to compile the cached executable and write to the same output file at the same time which will cause a compilation failure.
+The multiple executing `charge` invocations will all try to compile the cached executable and write to the same output file at the same time which will cause a compilation failure.
 Possible workaround are:
 - Do nothing: maybe you can handle/ignore a failure like this from time to time.
-- Use the update option (`-u`) to ensure the cached executable is up to date before launching the multiprocessing system.
+- Use the `--compile-only` option to ensure the cached executable is up to date before launching the multiprocessing system.